Beautiful Plants For Your Interior

 The tough, red-tinted stems near the base of the plant are branched and green, while the upper sections are bright green and branched.
 A mature plant may range from 12in-40in) (30-100cm) in height with a wide-rooting system.
 Roots may fork and send out additional roots as well as branching and spreading.
 Ragwort is a deep-rooted plant.

-The procedure of cutting ragwort at the early flower stage would certainly reduce seed production but boosts the development of side shoots, resulting in a more vigorous growth the following year.
+The procedure of cutting ragwort at the early flower stage would certainly reduce seed production but boost the development of side shoots, resulting in more vigorous growth the following year.

 These plants are a significant threat to grazing animals, as they may still set seed even if they are cut.
 The plants should be removed and burnt.
 Pulling is useful where weed quantities are low, but the advantage is only temporary.
 Any roots left in the soil will generate new plants.

-Many experts now say that the main objective in ragwort control should is to eliminate plant roots and plant material before they spread the weed, and spot-spray the rosettes with a herbicide as well.
+Many experts now say that the main objective in ragwort control should be to eliminate plant roots and plant material before they spread the weed and spot-spray the rosettes with a herbicide as well.

-As gardeners we will probable deal with ‘small’ infestaions.
-Then try Glyphosate based weedkillers like Round Up Ultra or Westland Resolva Pro these are now commonly used as a longer-term solution to eradicate the weed.
+As gardeners, we will probably deal with ‘small’ infestations.
+Then try Glyphosate-based weedkillers like Round-Up Ultra or Westland Resolva Pro these are now commonly used as a longer-term solution to eradicate the weed.
 Although the use of ‘glyphosate’ is controversial, as it has been the subject of numerous cancer lawsuits around the globe, it is still a powerful and effective tool in the fight against the common ragwort.

 Care though should be taken when applying such a weedkiller as ANY green plants it comes into contact with will be killed also.

-Although Common Ragwort gets very bad press due to its toxicity, as far as wildlife is concerened, their are many many insects, beetles and bees that rely on the pollen of the common ragwort for food.
+Although Common Ragwort gets very bad press due to its toxicity, as far as wildlife is concerned, there are many many insects, beetles and bees that rely on the pollen of the common ragwort for food.